mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 In the case of a draw, the two opponents are locked into standstill with neither gaining an advantage – they may try again or events may overtake them rendering the opposed check meaningless.

-MULTIPLE TASKS A Traveller can try to do two or more things at once, like firing a spacecraft’s weapons while also flying, or disarming a bomb while hiding from guards.
+MULTIPLE TASKS A Traveller can try to do two or more things at once, like firing a spacecraft's weapons while also flying, or disarming a bomb while hiding from guards.
 For every extra thing the Traveller is doing, the level of difficulty for each task is made one level harder.
 So, an Easy task becomes Routine, while a Very Difficult task becomes Formidable.

 TIMEFRAMES Each task has a random timeframe of one to six time units.
 The unit depends on the task – shooting someone or throwing a punch takes 1D seconds, while prepping an air/raft for flight might take 1D minutes,